- You are here:

 Carlton County bases this policy on safety guidelines that have been tested and established by the Federal Highway Administration and the Minnesota Department of Transportation.

 - Access Permits are required for all approaches to County Roads or unorganized Township Roads.
-Permits are available at the Carlton County Transportation Department or online under the Transportation Permit section for Entrance Permits.
+Permits are available at the Carlton County website under the Transportation Department Permit section for Entrance Permits.

 - Any driveway or access constructed after the date of this policy will have at minimum 4 to 1 side slopes.
 Driveway side slope will be required to conform to the roadway design and may be increased based on current design standards.
 This includes driveways constructed by private individuals or under a county road construction project.

 - No retaining walls will be allowed in driveway construction

 - The Mailbox Policy adopted on June 12, 2018 and revised July 17, 2018, states that any mailbox support that is erected or repaired shall conform to a standard or approved cantilever design (PDF).
 Existing mailbox supports may be left in place except where supports cause a problem or are a hazard for roadway maintenance.

 - During county construction projects which might disturb the in place shoulder and mailbox supports, the owner will be notified in writing of the unsafe or non-standard mailbox support and of the potential liability to themselves if the hazardous support is left in place.
 If the owner agrees, the removal of the existing support, installation of the new support, and installation of the new mailbox can be included in the construction project at no cost to the owner.
 Carlton County does not assume ownership of the mailbox or support, and maintenance of the box and support remains the responsibility of the owner.